VirtualProtect function

 Parameters

-A pointer an address that describes the starting page of the region of pages whose access protection attributes are to be changed.
+The address of the starting page of the region of pages whose access protection attributes are to be changed.

 All pages in the specified region must be within the same reserved region allocated when calling the VirtualAlloc or VirtualAllocEx function using MEM_RESERVE.
 The pages cannot span adjacent reserved regions that were allocated by separate calls to VirtualAlloc or VirtualAllocEx using MEM_RESERVE.